wultra/powerauth-docker/docs/Getting-Started.md

 ### 2. Download Docker Images

-Launch the following command to obtain latest versions of PowerAuth Docker images:
+Launch the following command to obtain the latest versions of PowerAuth Docker images:

 #### Full Installation